Our board provides governance over our strategy and oversees organisational performance.

 Dame Julie has extensive governance and industry experience in media, business development, hospitality and sport.
 After 25 years leading an international television production company, Dame Julie served on the Boards of New Zealand Trade & Enterprise, Rugby World Cup 2011 and Mediaworks.
-She is currently a trustee of Development West Coast, is on the Steering Group for New Zealand's participation at the World Expo 2020 in Dubai, as well as chairing the board of the Ngāi Tahu Tourism-New Zealand rugby joint venture, The All Blacks Experience.
+She is currently on the Board of Tourism West Coast, Trustee of Development West Coast, is on the Steering Group for New Zealand's participation at the World Expo 2020 in Dubai, as well as chairing the Board of the Ngāi Tahu Tourism-New Zealand rugby joint venture, The All Blacks Experience.
 She also now works as a business strategy, media and performance consultant.

 Julie was made a Dame Companion of the New Zealand Order of Merit for Services to Governance and the Television industry in 2017.